caryhuang/synchdb/README.md

 pg_ctl -D synchdbtest -l logfile start
 ```

-Install SynchDB extension to the database:
-Please make sure you have set the path to the Debezium Runner Engine Jar in environment variable DBZ_ENGINE_DIR.
-Otherwise, the extension will fail to create.
+SynchDB extension requires pgcrypto to encrypt certain sensitive credential data.
+Please make sure it is installed prior to installing SynchDB.
+Alternatively, you can include `CASCADE` clause in `CREATE EXTENSION` to automatically install dependencies:

 ```
-CREATE EXTENSION synchdb;
+CREATE EXTENSION synchdb CASCADE;
 ```

-Use the SQL function `synchdb_start_engine_bgw` to spawn a new background worker to capture CDC from a heterogeneous database such as MySQL.
+### Create a Connection Information
+After SynchDB is installed, we can create a connection information entries that represents how to connect to a remote heterogeneous database and what to replicate.
+This can be done with `synchdb_add_conninfo()` function.

-## Usage of `synchdb_start_engine_bgw`
+## Usage of `synchdb_add_conninfo`
-`synchdb_start_engine_bgw` takes these arguments:
+`synchdb_add_conninfo` takes these arguments:
+  `name` - a unique identifier that represents this connection info
 * `hostname` - the IP address of heterogeneous database.
 * `port` - the port number to connect to.
 * `username` - user name to use to connect.